mflova/mflova-vim-config/README.md

 Repository used to install and set up vim and my main configuration used.
 This wills etup vim with the vimrc found at cfg/vimrc.
 Intended for personal use, so it might still be buggy.

+## Set up as merge tool
+Use the following lines:

+git config --global mergetool.fugitive.cmd 'vim -f -c "Gvdiffsplit!" "$MERGED"' git config --global merge.tool fugitive

+And then you can use "git mergetool" after finding conflicts to use Vim fugitive tool.
+The centered window corresponds to the final changes that will be applied.

 ## Features
 Main features of this VIM:
 - Tree window: to display files of a project